fstuelzebach/MA/README.md

 # Master Thesis Repository: Uncovering ChatGPT Biases in S&P 500 Company Responses

-This repository contains all the materials related to the research conducted for the Master Thesis titled "Uncovering ChatGPT Biases in S&P 500 Company Responses: A Qualitative and Quantitative Analysis".
+This repository contains all the materials related to the research conducted for the Master Thesis titled:
+_"Uncovering ChatGPT Biases in S&P 500 Company Responses: A Qualitative and Quantitative Analysis"_

 Here you will find files, documents, and Python code used in the study.
+A short summary of the paper is provided at the bottom.

+The thesis was completed under the supervision of Prof. Dr. Gregor Weiß at the University of Leipzig, Chair of Business Administration/Sustainable Financial Services, specifically Banking, received a grade of 1.0 and can be distributed bilaterally if interest exist.

 ## Contents